six-two/mkdocs-placeholder-plugin/docs/advanced-configuration.md

 When you set this to false, the extension will be disabled.
 This allows you to for example conditionally disable this plugin if a specific environment variable is used.

+### placeholder_extra_js

+This file will be read and inserted into the JavaScript file created by the plugin.
+It will be loaded before the plugin is run, so you can use it to supply custom JavaScript functions for use with the plugin (for example used as a `default-function` in a placeholder).

 ### placeholder_file